 - There will be collaboration available outside the regular course.

 - Include ways for students to continue to lead and develop their ideas, after the coursework ends.

-At the end of the course, each team proposes a business solution for the problem identified.
-They business proposed may be a for-profit or not-for-profit organization.
+At the end of Acara’s courses, CE 5571 and CE 5572, each team proposes a business solution for their identified grand challenge.
+The proposed venture may be a for-profit or not-for-profit organization.
 All teams will be judged by a “venture capital-like” panel.
 The judging criteria are as follows:

 - Problem and Solution Description: What is the solution?
 How does it address the problem?

 - Market description: How the teams identify the market segments?
 How they assess the parameters of the segment like needs, size, purchasing capacity, etc.?

 - Sustainable business model: What is the business model?
 How does it solve the market’s requirement?
 Is it sustainable?